-The Company issued five-year warrants in connection with two convertible note financings.
+The Company issued 5 year warrants to investors in connection with two convertible note financings.
 The warrants have an initial exercise price of \$1.50 which may be reduced to a 25% discount of the price per share of Common Stock offered in a future qualified offering.
 The warrants were valued using the multinominal lattice model and are considered derivative liabilities under ASC 815-40.
 The value of the warrants was included in the determination of the initial accounting for each financing including the calculation of the derivative liability and related expense.